iremkapucuoglu/p4b-website/content/en/posts/2022-10-18-goat-use-cases-local-supply-strategy.md

 You also want to perform analyses of bicycle traffic concepts with GOAT or are interested in further functions?
 [Contact us](/en/contact/ "Contact") or test the free [GOAT demo](/en/request-demo/ "Request demo")!

+Further use cases for GOAT can be found [here](/en/goat-application/ "Application of GOAT in planning practice").

 ## References

 Acocella, D., Helbig, P., von der Heide, J., 2018.
 Nahversorgungsstrategie für den Landkreis Schweinfurt.
 Landratsamt Schweinfurt, Schweinfurt/Nürnberg/Lörrach.